 Molecular Metabolism is an open access, online journal with a fast track submission process:

-- After initial evaluation by the editorial staff, if the submission is considered eligible for publication it will be peer-reviewed within 72 hours of submission.
+- After initial evaluation by the editorial staff, if the submission is considered eligible for publication it will be sent to peer-review within 72 hours of submission.

 - Online publication of accepted manuscripts will occur within 14 days of submission.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.